 - Submission Mode (-s mode) creates a new object (AIP is treated like a SIP) - o By default, a new Handle is always assigned - However, you can force it to use the handle specified in the AIP by specifying -o ignoreHandle=false as one of your parameters - o By default, a new Parent object must be specified (using the -p parameter).
-This is the location where the new object will be created. - However, you can force it to use the parent object specified in the AIP by specifying -o ignoreParent=false as one of your parameters - ° By default, will respect a Collection's Workflow process when you submit an Item to a Collection - However, you can specifically skip any workflow approval processes by specifying ¬w parameter. - o Always adds a new Deposit License to Items - Always adds new DSpace System metadata to Items (includes new "dc.date.accessioned", "dc.date.available", "dc.date.issued" and "dc.description.provenance" entries) - WARNING: Submission mode may not be able to maintain Item Mappings between Collections.
+This is the location where the new object will be created. - However, you can force it to use the parent object specified in the AIP by specifying -o ignoreParent=false as one of your parameters - ° By default, will respect a Collection's Workflow process when you submit an Item to a Collection - However, you can specifically skip any workflow approval processes by specifying -w parameter. - Always adds a new Deposit License to Items - Always adds new DSpace System metadata to Items (includes new "dc.date.accessioned", "dc.date.available", "dc.date.issued" and "dc.description.provenance" entries) - WARNING: Submission mode may not be able to maintain Item Mappings between Collections.
 Because these mappings are recorded via the Collection Handles, mappings may be restored improperly if the Collection handle has changed when moving content from one DSpace instance to another. - Restore / Replace Mode (-r mode) restores a previously existing object (as if from a backup) - O By default, the Handle specified in the AIP is restored - However, for restores, you can force a new handle to be generated by specifying -o ignoreHandle=true as one of your parameters.
-(NOTE: Doesn't work for replace mode as the new object always retains the handle of the replaced object) - Restore/Replace restores Handles as well as UUIDs.
-(NOTE: UUID restoration only possible in 7.1 or above) - By default, the object is restored under the Parent specified in the AIP - However, for restores, you can force it to restore under a different parent object by using the ¬p parameter.
-(NOTE: Doesn't work for replace mode, as the new object always retains the parent of the replaced object) - · Always skips any Collection workflow approval processes when restoring/replacing an Item in a Collection - o Never adds a new Deposit License to Items (rather it restores the previous deposit license, as long as it is stored in the AIP) - o Never adds new DSpace System metadata to Items (rather it just restores the metadata as specified in the AIP)
+(NOTE: Doesn't work for replace mode as the new object always retains the handle of the replaced object) - 1 Although a Restore/Replace does restore Handles, it will not necessarily restore the same internal IDs in your Database. - By default, the object is restored under the Parent specified in the AIP - However, for restores, you can force it to restore under a different parent object by using the ¬p parameter.
+(NOTE: Doesn't work for replace mode, as the new object always retains the parent of the replaced object) - Always skips any Collection workflow approval processes when restoring/replacing an Item in a Collection - o Never adds a new Deposit License to Items (rather it restores the previous deposit license, as long as it is stored in the AIP) - o Never adds new DSpace System metadata to Items (rather it just restores the metadata as specified in the AIP)